Canvim/PyPen/README.md

 We have a folder filled with Pyper examples.
 [Check it out!](https://github.com/Canvim/Pyper/tree/master/examples)

 ## How does Pyper work?
-Pyper utilizes pyglet in the background to efficiently run OpenGL code on the GPU which draws everything very quickly.
+Pyper utilizes pygame in the background for event-management, draw-calls and window-management.

+We felt like there was always a bunch of overhead needed to get a pygame to work, and it had some weird quirks which always made for a half-baked user experience.

-Pyper is basically doing all the boring stuff in the background with window management, event handling and exposes simple drawing functions for you to use and express your creativity with.
+Pyper is basically doing all that boring stuff in the background and exposes simple drawing functions for you to use and express your creativity with.

 What are you waiting for?